TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.9.md

 ---

-The children of Ephraim, being armed and carrying bows, Turned back in the day of battle.
+The children of Ephraim, being armed and carrying bows, turned back in the day of battle.